I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 These cottages are located on the Northwest side of the island, away from downtown Bar Harbor.

-All of the Seaside Cottages have an ocean view and there is also access to a private beach.
+All of the Seaside Cottages have an ocean view and there is also access to a beach.

 Tide Watch Cabins